metrique/laravel-index/README.md

 2. Add `"Metrique/laravel-index": "dev-master"` to the require section of your composer.json.
 3. `composer update`
 4. Add `Metrique\Index\IndexServiceProvider::class,` to your list of service providers. in `config/app.php`.
-5. `php artisan vendor:publish` to publish the `config/metrique-index.php` config file to your application config directory.
-6. `php artisan metrique:index-migrations` to install the migrations to the database/migrations in your application.
+5. `php artisan metrique:index-migrations` to install the migrations to the database/migrations in your application.

+### Config

+Config defaults can be configured by editing `config/index.php` in your main application directory.

+You can publish the  `config/index.php` config file to your application config directory by running `php artisan vendor:publish`

 ## Usage

 `getNamespace()` Retrieve the last set namespace.

 `setNamespace($namespace = null)` Set the namespace, useful where you wish to work with multiple navigation systems.